replicatedhq/troubleshoot.sh/docs/source/analyze/velero.md

 ## Parameters

-**namespace:** (Optional) Namespace where velero is installed.
-Will default to `velero` if not set.

-**collectorName:** (N/A) Velero currently does not require a special collector as all the Custom Resources are already collected in support bundle.
+**collectorName:** (N/A) Velero currently does not require a special collector as all the Custom Resources are already collected in support bundle by the `Cluster Resources` collector.

 ## Example Analyzer Definition